emencia/emencia-cookie-law/README.rst

        {% cookie_law_banner %}

-Default template has been made with Foundation components, if you don't use it or use another CSS Framework, you should override it see `COOKIELAW_TEMPLATE`_.
+Default template has been made with Foundation components, if you don't use it or use another CSS Framework, you should override it see setting `COOKIELAW_TEMPLATE`_.

 Because the default template has been done for Foundation, there is no need of any CSS to load.